hasenbalg/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/4-debugging-with-xdebug.rst

 then the URL in a browser and you can see how the page looks like.
 If you are going back to NetBeans the debug mode is on and the run stops at the first breakpoint.
-Now you can investigate variables and continue step-by-step and hope to find bug quicker.
+Now you can investigate variables and continue step-by-step and hope to find a bug quicker.

 .. tip::